Domestic Violence and Abuse

 • Whether there is a risk of reoffending

 If we still have sufficient evidence to proceed, we may decide to continue without relying on a victim’s evidence.
-Generally, the more serious the offence, for example, if serious violence or children are involved, the more likely we are to continue with a prosecution, even if a victim does not wish us to do so.
+Generally, the more serious the offence the more likely we are to continue with a prosecution, even if a victim does not wish us to do so.

 If we need the victim’s evidence to prove the case, but they do not want to be involved, the prosecutor must consider a number of options, including asking the court to have the victim’s witness statement used in their absence.
 Sometimes we will send the victim a summons which means they have to attend court.
 This will usually only happen when the case is serious and the victim or children are at risk of further harm.